AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/traps-hazards/collapsing-roof.md

 tags:
 - ttrpg-cli/compendium/src/5e/dmg
 - ttrpg-cli/hazard/mech
-aliases: ["Collapsing Roof"]
+aliases:
+- Collapsing Roof
 ---
 # Collapsing Roof
 *Mechanical Trap*

 This trap uses a trip wire to collapse the supports keeping an unstable section of a ceiling in place.

 The trip wire is 3 inches off the ground and stretches between two support beams.
 The DC to spot the trip wire is 10.
-A successful DC 15 Dexterity check using [thieves' tools](thieves-tools.md) disables the trip wire harmlessly.
-A character without [thieves' tools](thieves-tools.md) can attempt this check with disadvantage using any edged weapon or edged tool.
+A successful DC 15 Dexterity check using [thieves' tools](03.PlayerLog&Handouts/Mechanics/CLI/items/thieves-tools.md) disables the trip wire harmlessly.
+A character without [thieves' tools](03.PlayerLog&Handouts/Mechanics/CLI/items/thieves-tools.md) can attempt this check with disadvantage using any edged weapon or edged tool.
 On a failed check, the trap triggers.

 Anyone who inspects the beams can easily determine that they are merely wedged in place.
 As an action, a character can knock over a beam, causing the trap to trigger.